aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/02-create-agent-with-api-schema/README.md

 # Create Agents with API Schema
-In this folder, provide an example of an HR agent using Agents for Amazon Bedrock integration with API Schema and Lambda functions
+In this folder, we provide an example agent using Agents for Amazon Bedrock integration with API Schema and Lambda functions.

-The example agent implements an Insurance Claims Handler agents that has functionalities to:
+The example agent implements an Insurance Claims Handler that can:

 * Get open claims
 * Get details for a certain claim
-* Get missing paperwork for an existant claim
+* Get missing paperwork for an existing claim
-* Send reminder for an open claim including the missing documents
+* Send reminder for an open claim identifying any missing documentation

-The functionalities are made available via API Schema in the [OpenAPI Schema format](https://swagger.io/specification/).
+The capabilities are described to the agent using an API Schema in the [OpenAPI Schema format](https://swagger.io/specification/).
 The code below shows the format of the request for the get open claims functionality:

 ```json
 {